 - Field—Select a field from the data source to filter on.
 The three field types are number, string, and date.
 Representative icons appear next to the field names.

 - Value—Type or select a value to complete the clause.
-Click the Select a display style for source type button to choose a value, such as user input, field, unique, and multiple.
+Click the Select source type button to choose a value, such as user input, field, unique, unique (predefined), multiple, and multiple (predefined).

 For each clause, you can set the following additional options: